 - 5.1 Staff facing allegations, criminal charges and changes to status must disclose this, without delay, to their headteacher.
 They must do this in all circumstances, whether they personally feel the matter is relevant or not.
 If in doubt, staff should seek advice from the headteacher. - 5.2 Examples of changes could include revisions to registration status, receiving a conviction, warning, reprimand, caution or awaiting sentence or whilst any criminal allegations made against the employee are being investigated.
 Such offences include motoring convictions.
-In all cases these must be declared as soon as practically possible to allow the school/academy to assess the potential risks to their employment.
-Staff may be suspended if this is felt appropriate in the circumstances, for example, if their clearance status changes or is under review.
+In all cases these must be declared as soon as practically possible to allow the school/academy to assess the potential risks to

-- 5.3 Staff are expected to disclose immediately any incidents or allegations of wrongdoing arising from alternative employment, voluntary work, incidents outside of work, or from previous employment which may or may not be covered by preemployment checks that could affect their suitability to work with children, such as allegations of sexual misconduct or violence.
-Failure to do this may result disciplinary action which could lead to dismissal. - 5.4 Staff in posts covered by the disqualification requirement under the Childcare Act 2006, must ensure that they comply with the requirement to disclose offences relevant to themselves and to those who live or work at their home, and keep this information up to date throughout the year.
+- their employment.
+Staff may be suspended if this is felt appropriate in the circumstances, for example, if their clearance status changes or is under review. - 5.3 Staff are expected to disclose immediately any incidents or allegations of wrongdoing arising from alternative employment, voluntary work, incidents outside of work, or from previous employment which may or may not be covered by preemployment checks that could affect their suitability to work with children, such as allegations of sexual misconduct or violence.
+Failure to do this may result disciplinary action which could lead to dismissal. - 5.4 Staff in posts covered by the disqualification requirement under the Childcare Act 2006, must ensure that they comply with the requirement to disclose information relevant to themselves by making a Staff Suitability Declaration annually, and that they keep this information up to date throughout the year.
+They are expected to provide current and past information in relation to: cautions or convictions for offences against children; caution or conviction for any violent or sexual offences against anyone of any age; any barring from working with children; any prohibition from teaching; care, protection or court orders relating to a child under their care; refusal or cancellation of registration in relation to child care, a children's home or private fostering; and cautions, reprimands, warnings or convictions for any similar offence in another country.
 The headteacher and the school's HR advisor can provide further guidance in relation to this and, where in any doubt, all working at the school should seek further advice. - 5.5 The DBS policy provides more detail on the school and Council's (or Academy Trust's) position and approach to safeguarding vulnerable groups. - 5.6 The implications of any disclosures will need to be considered and could result in disciplinary action, possibly leading to dismissal if employees are no longer able to fulfil their role in the school. - 5.7 Failure to disclose information may result in disciplinary action which could lead to dismissal.